What is KVIC Scheme?

 1) Prime Minister’s Employment Generation Programme (PMEGP)

 Prime Minister’s Employment Generation Programme (PMEGP) was launched in 2008 to replace The Rural Employment Generation Programme (REGP) scheme.
-Ministry of MSME launched PMEGP which is a credit linked subsidy program.
+Ministry of MSME launched PMEGP which is a credit-linked subsidy program.
 The prime reason for launching this scheme is to create employment in rural and urban areas across the nation.

-Under PMEGP, the beneficiaries are required to invest their own contribution of certain percentage of the project cost to avail subsidy.
+Under PMEGP, the beneficiaries are required to invest their own contribution of a certain percentage of the project cost to avail subsidy.
 Mentioned below is a tabular representation of the amount required to be deposited by the beneficiaries: